 Too-Lee-YAWN-Ee-- everyone I meet seems to think it originates from their culture (i.e. Italian, Indian, Hawaiian, etc).
 My mom found it in a book, but she swears she never read A Boy Named Ishi.

 I wish I could say I was just a normal girl and that I had a high paying corporate job that I quit when I realized I wasn’t satisfied with life, but that’s not me.
 I don’t like bacon or Nutella, and dancing in my kitchen topless while singing Frank Sinatra offkey before starting my night shift at the bar is more like it.
 I’ve always worked in the hospitality industry, and that’s how I’ve been able to travel the world.
 But that’s not where it started...

-Rather than moving back to my hometown, Santa Cruz, CA, after graduation I stayed in San Diego to work in the restaurant/bar industry.
-I loved my life: partying all the time, close friends, handsome boys, sunkissed skin and the beach whenever I wanted.
-People often ask me why I would ever leave such a place.
+Rather than moving back to my hometown, Santa Cruz, after graduation I stayed in San Diego to work in the restaurant/bar industry.
+I loved my life: partying all the time, close friends, handsome boys, sun kissed skin and the beach whenever I wanted.
 I stayed in San Diego for 6 years.

 Over the years I had dreams of travel and countless promises from lovers, ex’s, and friends that we would travel the world together.
 No one pulled through with their promises though and I got sick of waiting.
 I loved San Diego.
-It was the lifestyle that everyone dreamed about, and really where I wanted my life to end, but it was time to break free of my California girl innocence and see what else the world had to offer.
+It was a lifestyle that everyone dreamed about, and really where I wanted my life to end, but it was time to break free of my California girl innocence and see what else was in the world-- alone.

 2015 comes along and lo and behold I end up being a teacher-- in Japan.
 I had a one year contract and during that time I really got to know myself and the culture of Japan.
 When that one year was up I wasn’t ready to go back home, so I booked a cheap flight to travel around Asia for as far as my money would take me.
 I lasted six months and could have gone longer, but because my plan was to only live in Japan for a year I had left some unfinished business in the states, so I returned home in 2017.

 But I was addicted.
-There was no way that I was going to continue living in the states.
+There was no way I was going to continue living in the states.
 Every time that I visited an apartment for rent my only thought was “That’s worth a roundtrip ticket to anywhere.”
 So instead of settling I bought the cheapest ticket I could find outside of the U.S. and I left again.
 Now I’m on the road and I’m not stopping unless it’s to tend bar, save up some money, and go again.